 Melbourne, Victoria 3001

-You must provide current photo ID for FOI requests for personal documents about you.
+You must provide a certified copy of a current photo ID if your request is for personal documents about you.

 Fees and charges for freedom of information requests